 On the 17th and 18th of March, these communities are on display in all their glory.
 In the Plaza de la Virgin in Valancia, a massive wooden silhouette has been constructed of the Virgin.
 A procession begins at 4:00 pm on both of these days through the streets of Valencia, consisting of miles and miles of all the Fallas Communities, dressed in their best traditional costumes and carrying flowers.
 The procession culminates at the construction of the Virgin, where men are arranged on the structure to fill it with the flower offerings.

 The procession lasts from 4:00 pm until 1:00 am on both days.
 Thousands of participants fill the closed off streets.
 The women, called Falleras, and men, called Falleros, walk in formation.
 There are groups of children and even babies dressed in traditional costume.
 Each Fallas Community may also have a marching band or other traditional Spanish musicians with them.
 I cannot stress enough, the awe an outsider feels of seeing this ongoing procession coming down the street, lasting for 9 hours straight.
 Each community elects a Fallas court, with a Fallera Mejor.
-It is a great honor to be chosen and the winner walks alone, with their court behind them.
+It is a great honor to be chosen and the winner walks alone, with her court behind her.
 Plus, winners from past years walk with their year displayed across their dress.

 For the younger girls, it is a joyous occasion to be seen, while dressing up with friends.
 The present is mixed with the past as I watched teenage boys goofing around, while the men told them to take it seriously.
 And, there were many young children that were dragging their parents or crying because of the long walk.
 Older women were sometimes crying because of the emotion this event brings.
 After the flowers are presented, you see many families taking pictures of their children, just like you would after any major event in your child's life.